CityOfDetroit/iet/src/posts/geocoding.md

 ]
 ```

-By default, the geocoder orders candidates by `"Score"`.
+By default, the geocoder orders candidates by `"score"`.
 If your response has more than one candidate, it's safe to assume that the first one (`matches[0]` in the example above) is the one you'll want.

 ### Python